When Cleankill was called to a bed bug problem in South Kensington, London, technicians found one of the worst infestations they had ever encountered.

 The next step was to carry out a course of treatment which was a combination of residual insecticide and diatomaceous insecticide - a natural rock that when ingested by the bed bugs dehydrates them.
 It is an ideal non-toxic method of pest control.

-The Cleankill team will be checking surrounding properties to check the problem hasn't spread and monitoring the premises.
+The Cleankill also checked and monitored surrounding properties to check the problem hadn't spread to nearby properties..